meekrob/culex_tarsalis_assembly/README.md

 ```
 3. Run the main script
 ```
+# Basic usage
+sbatch bin/main.sh

+# With custom input and output directories
+sbatch bin/main.sh /path/to/raw_reads /path/to/results

+# With a reference transcriptome for comparison
-sbatch scripts/main.sh
+sbatch bin/main.sh -R /path/to/reference/transcriptome

+# With all options
+sbatch bin/main.sh -R /path/to/reference/transcriptome /path/to/raw_reads /path/to/results
 ```

-***Note*** - the rna files and reference transcriptome need to be added to input directories & the slurm parameters may need to configured in the config/parameters.txt
+***Note*** - the RNA-seq files need to be in the input directories & the slurm parameters may need to be configured in the config/parameters.txt file